 On the other hand, from an electrician’s perspective, the two main phases of construction include phase one – the rough in, and phase two – the finish.
 This division is based on the stage of finishing that the walls are at.

-Here is a step-by-step guide into how the electrical work is carried out during the construction of a house:
+Step-by-step guide into how the electrical work is carried out during the construction of a house

 Stage 1 – Temporary Electric and Underground Conduit